athomasoriginal/clojurescript-30/README.md

 The original goal was to become better at functional programming.
 I would learn Clojure, a functional language, and then apply these skills to JavaScript.
 What this repo has become is me documenting the process I used to learn ClojureScript.
 Each repo contains the exercises written in ClojureScript and write-ups on lessons learned.

-In this spirit, this repo can be used by people learn Clojure.
-Hopefully this will help in some way.
-You can use this repo as a reference of examples of vanilla ClojureScript + JS Interop, or take up the JavaScript 30 challenge yourself.
+In this spirit, I hope others find this repo and can use it on their own journey towards learning Clojure.

-If you still skeptical on why ClojureScript, there is an excellent video called [ClojureScript for Skeptics](https://www.youtube.com/watch?v=gsffg5xxFQI&feature=player_embedded) which really highlights the story elements that make `cljs` a compelling language.
+If you skeptical on why ClojureScript, or what it is, there is an excellent video called [ClojureScript for Skeptics](https://www.youtube.com/watch?v=gsffg5xxFQI&feature=player_embedded) which really highlights the story elements that make `cljs` a compelling language.

 # Table of Contents